vaadin-component-factory/network/README.md

 # Component Factory Network for Vaadin 14+
 Network is Java API for [<vcf-network>](https://github.com/vaadin-component-factory/vcf-network) web component for Vaadin 14+ in NPM Mode.
-It provides an easy way to display breadcrumb on web pages.
+It provides an easy way to display network on web pages.

 [Live Demo ↗](https://incubator.app.fi/network-demo/network)